JimmyTan2000/thd-plv2-robot-programming/Reports/ch3-approach.md

         else:
             self.vel(0)

 This function will be executed everytime a LaserScan msg is received, about 5 times per second.
 The value msg.ranges[0] is the distance between the direct front of the robot to the obstacle (normally walls in our labyrith).
-If the distance between them is more than 0.18, the bot will simply move forward with 15% of its maximum linear velocity, otherwise, it will stop completly.
+If the distance between them is more than 0.18, the robot will simply move forward with 15% of its maximum linear velocity, otherwise, it will stop completly.

 ### _Result_: